Spartanburg Regional Healthcare System: Late-20th Century: 1970s–1990s

-The Twenty-first Century: 2000 – Present Day
+21st Century: 2000–present

 A new era in Spartanburg Regional's history began in 1999 with the opening of the Gibbs Cancer Center.
 It included the area's only radiation oncology center.
 The Inpatient Oncology and Hospice unit at the Gibbs Cancer Center includes 30 oncology and hospice rooms.

 While directors and physicians had been planning the facility for several years, a $1.2 million gift from the Marsha and Jimmy Gibbs family accelerated its construction.
 The gift was a catalyst for community donations totaling more than $3 million, including $165,000 in donations from employees Gibbs Cancer Center was one of the first facilities to offer all cancer services under one roof.
 Now known as the Gibbs Cancer Center and Research Institute, SRHS is investing in physicians, technology, facilities, and research to create the cancer center of the future.

 In 2007, SRHS broke ground on the Bearden-Josey Breast Health Center, which opened in 2008.
 Six satellite locations of the center are now open.

 From 2011 to 2013, SRHS expanded its cancer care service area by opening two satellite facilities: Gibbs Regional Cancer Center at Gaffney and Gibbs Regional Cancer Center at Pelham.
 SRHS also joined forces with Bon Secours St. Francis Health System to expand services and research.

 Innovative technology investments during this era included Gibbs being the first hospital in the state to offer TomoTherapy, a target form of radiation therapy.
 In addition, Gibbs Pelham was the first hospital in the Upstate to use the CyberKnife Robotic Radiosurgery System, a surgery-free radiation therapy.
-Also in 2015, Gibbs became the first cancer center in the Carolinas and one of the first cancer centers in the United States to use new technology called the SpaceOAR System for prostate cancer radiation therapy.
+Also in 2015, Gibbs became the first cancer center in the Carolinas and one of the first cancer centers in the United States to use a new technology called the SpaceOAR System for prostate cancer radiation therapy.

 In 2002, the Regional Surgery Center relocated its 7 operating suites from Spartanburg Hospital for Restorative Care to a freestanding Ambulatory Surgery Center.

 SRHS also established the first hospital-based air ambulance service in the Upstate with Regional One.